hdtrinh/movie_classifier/README.md

 ```

 ## Results
-- Using 6 genres ('Drama', '', '',) we get an accuracy of 63%
+- Using 6 genres ('Drama', 'Comedy', 'Documentary', 'Science Fiction', 'Romance') we get an accuracy of 63%
-- No large improvement using LSTM instead of Dense layer
+- No huge improvement using LSTM instead of Dense layer
-- Accuracy can be improved with preprocessing (embedding with pre-trained models, e.g. GloVe, BERT) and with grid CV parameters search.
+- Accuracy can be improved with preprocessing (embedding with pre-trained models, e.g. GloVe, BERT) and with model tuning (e.g. using grid CV parameters search).

 ## Authors